AlexMoumou/MovieRama/README.md

 Combine is used for the communication between the rest of the layers.

-Im showcasing atleast a bit of eery testing method as well.
+Im showcasing atleast a bit of every testing method as well.